Orbit analysis

 Overall vs. RPM, results are 2D arrays with overall displacement levels across the defined RPM speed range.
 Such results can be a good way to overview and document critical speed intervals which should be avoided.

-Runout compensation is performed to remove shaft irregularities from the measured values during the analysis.
-In the Ch. setup, the desired speed RPM at which the compensation is going to be performed is defined by the user, as well as the number of Averages (revolutions) to be taken into the calculation and the desired angle Resolution.
+Runout compensation is performed to remove shaft irregularities from the measured values.
+In the Runout compensation section you define the number of Averages (revolutions) to be taken into the calculation, and the desired angle Resolution.

 Under Measure, the Orbit analysis module provides a display template design for the runout compensation measurement.
 When the runout Start button is pressed the runout measurement will start and the number of Averages will begin to count up.